sadra-hatami/Rubika-Advanced-Group-Bot/README.md

 This project is licensed under the **MIT License**.

-See the `LICENSE` file for more information.

 ---

-# ©️ Copyright
+# © Copyright

 © 2026 **Sadra Hatami**

 All rights reserved.

-This project is developed and maintained by **Sadra Hatami**.
+The source code, command texts, and project documentation are protected under applicable copyright laws.

 ---

 # ⭐ Support

-If you find **Rubika Smart Bot** useful, consider giving the repository a ⭐ on GitHub.
+If this bot helped you manage a Rubika group, please consider giving it a ⭐ on GitHub.

-Your support helps the project grow and encourages future development.

 ---

 <div align="center">

-## Designed & Developed with ❤️ for the developer community of Iran and the world by Sadra Hatami
+## Designed & Developed with ❤️ for the developer community of Iran and the world by **Sadra Hatami**

 </div>